 - Self-draining pocket on right hip has a noncorroding, recyclable plastic zipper with an internal key loop and zipper pull for ease of use

-- Forward inseam helps eliminates chafing; improved seat design for ease of movement; straightened side seam for mobility
+- Forward inseam helps eliminate chafing; improved seat design for ease of movement; straightened side seam for mobility

 - Hip pocket doubles as a self-storage pouch